 You may vote "for," "against" or "abstain" on each of the proposals being placed before our stockholders.
 Abstentions and broker non-votes are included in the determination of the number of shares present at the annual meeting for determining a quorum at the meeting, but they are not counted as shares cast.
-Accordingly, abstentions and broker non-votes, if any, would have no effect on the vote for Proposals 1, 4, 5 and 6, because these Proposals are based on a percentage of the votes that are actually cast at the annual meeting.
-Abstentions and broker non-votes, if any, would have the same effect as a vote against Proposals 2 and 3, because these Proposals are based on a percentage of the total votes entitled to be cast at the annual meeting, rather than a percentage of the votes that are actually cast at the annual meeting.
+Accordingly, abstentions and broker non-votes, if any, would have no effect on the vote for any of the Proposals to be considered at the annual meeting, because these Proposals are based on a percentage of the votes that are actually cast at the annual meeting.

-Proposal 1 - Election of Four (4) Class III Directors
+Proposal 1 - Election of Three (3) Class I Directors